lukemcd9/uh-holiday-webapp-boot/README.md

 ##### Java
 You'll need a Java JDK to build and run the project (version 1.8).

-##### Apache Tomcat
-Install Apache Tomcat.
-This application was developed with version 8.0.32.

 The files for the project are kept in a code repository, available from here: